SaurabhKMistry/typeahead-app/README.md

 For a large data set, one node in the cluster won't be able to hold the entire *Trie* hence we could split the *Trie* based on prefix range.
 For example, prefixes that start with *A* to *H* could be stored on node 1 and prefixes that start with *I* to *P* on node 2 and from *Q* to *Z* on node N and so on.
 This could further be split on more than one prefix range like node 1 holding range from prefix *aa-am* & node 2 holding *an - az* etc.

-We are using Redis as a distributed hash map (key-value pair cache).
-In case of cache miss request would be served from database and put on the cache so that there are no subsequent cache miss.
+### Expanding Our Persistence Strategy

+Keeping all of the data in memory may quickly become expensive.
+Further, not all prefixes actually need to be in memory all the time.
+So why not keep only fresh prefixes in memory while persisting stale prefixes on disk?
+As such, I decided to treat Redis in a cache-like manner by setting an LRU eviction policy in Redis.
+So now Redis will hold only the most recently used prefixes and once max memory is reached, Redis will evict the least recently used prefixes.

+### Using MongoDB for Persistence

+For hard disk persistence, i am leeaning for MongoDB.
+I chose MongoDB primarily because its key-document metaphor mapped nicely to the key-value setup of Redis.
+Having similar models of abstraction between data stores is convenient, because it makes the persistence process easier to reason about.

+### Read flow

-*Read flow* - Always first check in the cache, if present return the list of auto-suggestions for a given prefix immediatly.
-If not present, then fetch it from the database and put it in the cache.
+Always first check in the cache, if present return the list of auto-suggestions for a given prefix immediatly.
+If not present, then fetch it from the database and write it to cache.

+### Write flow

-*Write flow* - Always write to database first, then put it in the cache.
-Even if writing in redis fails the entry would be subsequently written with read flow.
+Always write to database first, then write to cache.
+Even if writing in redis fails the entry would be subsequently written to cache with read flow.

-*Cache invalidation* -
+*Cache invalidation* - Redis would be configured to use LRU eviction policy.
+So when the cache is full, it would evict the least recently used entries.